 And burned him in a holy place Where many had been burned before; The weeping parents wept in vain.
-Are such things done on Albion's shore?
+Are such thing done on Albion's shore?
+Children of the future age, Reading this indignant page, Know that in a former time Love, sweet love, was thought a crime.